 Field trips, after school programs, scout tours, classroom presentations and family outings offer myriad ways for your kids to learn.
 Fun and adventure are emphasized through hands-on experiences.

 Our educators offer a variety of fun and informative programs for seniors, including nature or history themed presentations and seasonal Habitat Walks in preserves across the county.
 In addition, senior groups can assemble for guided tours at special facilities of interest including Fort Sheridan Forest Preserve, the Adlai E. Stevenson Historic Home and Ryerson Woods.
-At the Dunn Museum, opening March 24, 2018, daily admission for seniors will be just $3.
+At the Dunn Museum, daily admission for seniors is just $3.

 If you belong to a senior group and want to learn more, call Eileen at 847-968-3371 or send her an email.